 Among notable names in this year’s field was film director Bobby Farrelly, who made his Mass Golf debut on Wednesday when he played alongside fellow New Seabury member Evelyn Metsisto.

 Farrelly, along with his brother Peter, have directed films such as “Fever Pitch”, “Dumb and Dumber”, “Kingpin” and “Me, Myself & Irene”.
 But in addition to producing comedy, both brothers are also golfers.
 Farrelly said he’s hoping to produce something with golf as the genre.

 A 10-handicap, Farrelly made a birdie on the par-5 3rd hole as his team finished with a 9-over 77.
-But playing alongside fellow New Seabury member Scott Nickerson and MJ O’Neill (GC at Turner Hill), there were plenty of laughs shared amongst the foursome.
+But playing in a group with fellow New Seabury member Scott Nickerson and MJ O’Neill (GC at Turner Hill), there were plenty of laughs shared amongst the foursome.

-Ryan Payne, the Head Golf Professional at The Cape Club, said the club will complete in transformation over the next few years.
+Ryan Payne, the Head Golf Professional at The Cape Club, said the club will complete its transformation over the next few years.

 The course re-opened for play in 2017 as a semi-private course that is open for public play.